 Because PFIC status is based on income, assets and activities for the entire taxable year and because revenue production of the Company is uncertain, it is not possible to determine PFIC status for any taxable year until after the close of the taxable year.
 There can be no assurance that the Company will not meet the PFIC income or asset test for the current taxable year or any future taxable year.
-If the Company is a PFIC for any taxable year in which a U.S. Holder held Class A Ordinary Shares, the Company will be treated as a PFIC for subsequent years even if the Company would not be classified as a PFIC in those years.
+If the Company is a PFIC for any taxable year in which a U.S. Holder held Class A Ordinary Shares or Warrants, the Company will be treated as a PFIC for subsequent years even if the Company would not be classified as a PFIC in those years.

-If the Company were treated as a PFIC for any taxable year during which a U.S. Holder held Class A Ordinary Shares, a U.S. Holder would be subject to significant adverse tax consequences, including interest charges and additional taxes, on certain excess distributions, sales, exchanges, or other dispositions of Class A Ordinary Shares and certain transactions involving subsidiaries of the Company that are themselves PFICs.
+If the Company were treated as a PFIC for any taxable year during which a U.S. Holder held Class A Ordinary Shares or Warrants, a U.S. Holder would be subject to significant adverse tax consequences, including interest charges and additional taxes, on certain excess distributions, sales, exchanges, or other dispositions of Class A Ordinary Shares and certain transactions involving subsidiaries of the Company that are themselves PFICs.
 A U.S. Holder may mitigate certain, but not all, of these adverse consequences by timely making certain elections with respect to its Class A Ordinary Shares.
 In this regard, there can be no assurances that the Company will provide U.S. Holders the information required to make certain of these elections.
 In addition, certain information reporting requirements apply with respect to the ownership of Class A Ordinary Shares.
+It is unclear how various aspects of the PFIC rules apply to the Warrants, and U.S. Holders are strongly urged to consult with their own tax advisors regarding the application of such rules to their Warrants in their particular circumstances.